TheRaytracers/freecad-povray-render/CONTRIBUTING.md

 so that objects can be found quickly.
 A second important principle is WYSIWYG (**W**hat **Y**ou **S**ee **I**s **W**hat **Y**ou **G**et).
-The render result of the respective view in FreeCAD Gui looks like this as possible (camera perspective, background, object colors…).
+The render result of the respective view in FreeCAD Gui looks like this as possible (camera perspective, background, object colors...).

 Since a complete transfer of all FreeCAD construction possibilities would be too complex, the macro is initially limited to CSG objects - However, this limitation is clearly comprehensible for the user - either through a good documentation or in the program e.g. through colored selection of transferred objects in the object tree.

-# You cannot only contribute to the code
+## You cannot only contribute to the code

 The documentation is not less important than the code!
 If you found a thing, which can be improved, clone this repository, do and commit you changes and make a pull request.

 But it is not necessary to edit files, make a pull request and so on.
 If you found an bug and report it, that is contributing too!
 An improvement suggestion is also a contribution to the macro.